hlnicholls/GenePrioritiser/README.md

 - Add new folders in ```/GenePrioritiser/databases``` for any additional features

 Optional input:
-'/GenePrioritiser/example/data_preprocessing/input/Additional_genes_to_filter.txt' can be made to further fitler least likely genes for model training - identify genes via any requirements (e.g. genes with LD in the GWAS) for additional refining of least likely genes
+'/GenePrioritiser/example/data_preprocessing/input/Additional_genes_to_filter.txt' can be made to further filter least likely genes for model training - identify genes via any requirements (e.g. genes with LD in the GWAS) for additional refining of least likely genes.
+This will reduce your list of least likely genes based on their PPIs with the input additional gene list.

 # To Run:
 ```